in

 • In Sonic The Hedgehog, one of the playable characters ‘Miles Tails Prower’ is a kitsune.

-See also 80 Cool Japanese Names Associated with Summer Season
+See also 40 Japanese Names Associated With Spring Season

 Kitsune foxes in Japanese Culture: FAQs